siarhei-usau/platform.shared.mappingsengine/README.md

 mentioned below to be correct for your machine, or start from scratch after you read the base SDC documentation)_

-With the mapper engine installed, create a new pipeline.
+With the mapper engine installed:

+1. create a new pipeline.

-Add an Origin of type `Directory` and configure the `Files` tab to have a correct input folder, and File Name Pattern Mode to `Glob` with a filename pattern of something like `*.xml`.
-Set the data format to `Whole File`.
+2. Add an Origin of type `Directory` and
+    * Set the `Files` tab to have a correct input folder
+    * Set File Name Pattern Mode to `Glob` with a filename pattern of something like `*.xml`
+    * Set the data format to `Whole File`.

-Add a processor from that node of type `XML2JSON Canonical Processor ...`.
-On the Mappings tab, you can leave the Raw XML Field to the default value of `/fileRef` (which will pick up the file passed from the Directory origin), and add any mappings instructions to the `Mappings JSON` field (leave blank for first test).
+3. Add a processor from that node of type `XML2JSON Canonical Processor ...`.
+    * On the Mappings tab, you can leave the Raw XML Field to the default value of `/fileRef` (which will pick up the file passed from the Directory origin)
+    * Add any mappings instructions to the `Mappings JSON` field (leave blank for first test).

-Add a Destination of Local Filesystem.
-On the Output Files tab, set FileType to `Text Files`, and set Files Suffix to `json`, with Directory Template to some directory you wish to write the output files, and Max Records per File to `1`.
-On the Data Format tab, set Data Format to `Text`, Text Field Path to `/json`.
+4. Add a Destination of Local Filesystem.
+    * On the Output Files tab, set FileType to `Text Files`
+    * Set Files Suffix to `json`, with Directory Template to some directory you wish to write the output files
+    * Set Max Records per File to `1`
+    * On the Data Format tab, set Data Format to `Text` and Text Field Path to `/json`.

 You can now hit the Preview button and view the records at each stage of the process.
 Or run the pipeline to do a larger conversion.